|

 time, Aubrey is conspicuously and pervasively present, as gatherer (“Mr.

-Hobbes told me. . .”) and as shaper: it seems clear, for example, that
+Hobbes told me. . .”) and as shaper: it seems, for example, that

-with a few reservations Aubrey admires both these men tremendously,
+with a few reservations Aubrey admires both Bacon and Harvey,

 though he does not directly say so.
-How, then, can we tell?
+At least he presents his subjects as

 whatever.
 Before Aubrey with some exceptions, biography normally was

 used for moral teaching.
-Characters exemplified good or bad conduct.
-In
+Characters exemplified good or bad conduct,

 most cases, the biographer did not know the subject personally or